 Cain, Daylian M., Jason Dana and George E. Newman (2014), “Giving vs. giving-in,” Academy of Management Annals, 8, 505-533.

-Gjersoe, Nathalia L., George E. Newman, Vlad Chituc and Bruce Hood (in press), “Individualism and the extended-self: Cross-cultural differences in the valuation of authentic objects,” PLoSONE, 9, e90787.
+Gjersoe, Nathalia L., George E. Newman, Vlad Chituc and Bruce Hood (2014), “Individualism and the extended-self: Cross-cultural differences in the valuation of authentic objects,” PLoSONE, 9, e90787.

 Poehlman, T. Andrew, and George E. Newman (2014) “Potential: The Valuation of Imagined Future Achievement” Cognition, 130, 134-139.